storesafe/cordova-sqlite-storage/README.md

 - Issues with UNICODE `\u0000` character (same as `\0`):
   - Encoding issue reproduced on Android (default [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) implementation with [Android-sqlite-ext-native-driver](https://github.com/brodybits/Android-sqlite-ext-native-driver), using Android NDK)
   - Truncation in case of argument value with UNICODE `\u0000` character reproduced on (WebKit) Web SQL as well as plugin on Android (default [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) implementation with [Android-sqlite-ext-native-driver](https://github.com/brodybits/Android-sqlite-ext-native-driver), using Android NDK) and Windows
-  - SQL error reported in case of inline value string with with UNICODE `\u0000` character on (WebKit) Web SQL, plugin on Android with `androidDatabaseImplementation: 2` (built-in android.database implementation) option, and plugin on other platforms
+  - SQL error reported in case of inline value string with with UNICODE `\u0000` character on (WebKit) Web SQL, plugin on Android with use of the `androidDatabaseProvider: 'system'` setting, and plugin on _some_ other platforms
 - Case-insensitive matching and other string manipulations on Unicode characters, which is provided by optional ICU integration in the sqlite source and working with recent versions of Android, is not supported for any target platforms.
 - The iOS/macOS platform version uses a thread pool but with only one thread working at a time due to "synchronized" database access.
 - Some large query results may be slow, also due to the JSON implementation.
 - ATTACH to another database file is not supported by this version branch.
 Attach/detach is supported (along with the memory and iOS UNICODE `\u2028` line separator / `\u2029` paragraph separator fixes) in [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) (GPL or special commercial license terms).
 - UPDATE/DELETE with LIMIT or ORDER BY is not supported.
-- WITH clause is not supported on some older Android platform versions in case the `androidDatabaseImplementation: 2` (built-in android.database implementation) option is used.
+- WITH clause is not supported on some older Android platform versions in case the `androidDatabaseProvider: 'system'` setting is used.
 - User-defined savepoints are not supported and not expected to be compatible with the transaction locking mechanism used by this plugin.
 In addition, the use of BEGIN/COMMIT/ROLLBACK statements is not supported.
 - Issues have been reported with using this plugin together with Crosswalk for Android, especially on `x86_64` CPU ([litehelpers/Cordova-sqlite-storage#336](https://github.com/litehelpers/Cordova-sqlite-storage/issues/336)).
 Please see [litehelpers/Cordova-sqlite-storage#336 (comment)](https://github.com/litehelpers/Cordova-sqlite-storage/issues/336#issuecomment-364752652) for workaround on x64 CPU.
 In addition it may be helpful to install Crosswalk as a plugin instead of using Crosswalk to create a project that will use this plugin.
 - Does not work with [axemclion / react-native-cordova-plugin](https://github.com/axemclion/react-native-cordova-plugin) since the `window.sqlitePlugin` object is NOT properly exported (ES5 feature).
 It is recommended to use [andpor / react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage) for SQLite database access with React Native Android/iOS instead.